The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo

 There has also been progress in efficient continuous-time methods using techniques that draw from the Stochastic Series Expansion \cite{Wang16} which can be combined with fermion bag ideas \cite{Huffman17}.
 However, these techniques are even more restricted to a specific class of Hamiltonians, those that can be expressed as sums of exponentiated fermionic bilinear terms $\hat{H} = \sum_i \hat{h}^{(i)}$, where

-Stabilization can also be costly depending on the parameters, particularly for large $\alpha$ values \cite{huffman2019}. \item Having isolated the two-body term, we apply Gau\ss{}-Hermite quadrature\footnote{We would like to thank Kazuhiro Seki for discussions on this subject.} \cite{goth2020} to the continuous HS transform and obtain the discrete HS transformation \cite{Motome97,Assaad97}:
+Stabilization can also be costly depending on the parameters, particularly for large $\alpha$ values \cite{huffman2019}. \item Having isolated the two-body term, we apply Gau\ss{}-Hermite quadrature \cite{goth2020} to the continuous HS transform and obtain the discrete HS transformation \cite{Motome97,Assaad97}:

 where the fields $\eta$ and $\gamma$ take the values:

 Since the Trotter error is already of order $(\Delta \tau ^2) $ per time slice, this transformation is next to exact.
 One can relate the expectation value of the field $\eta(l)$ to the operator $\hat{A}$ by noting that: